extra-p/extrap-gpr/README.md

 ## Run the evaluation tool for the case studies

+For all case studies, besides RELEARN, the path to the data needs to be changed.
+The data can be found at: [Link](#).

 ### RELEARN:

 0. (single run) `python case_study.py --text relearn/relearn_data.txt --processes 0 --parameters "p","n" --eval_point "512","9000" --filter 1 --budget 30 --plot True --normalization True --grid-search 3 --base-values 1 --hybrid-switch 20 --repetition 2`